SingleAccretion/Dotnet-Runtime.Dev/README.md

 1) RID and host arch (positional): what host/target combination should be used for the diffs.
 The default is `win-x64 x64`.
 2) Path to the `.mch` file to diff (positional): explicit path to the `.mch` file to use for diffs.
 3) Name of the collection to use for diffs, one of `aspnet`, `bench`, `clrtests`, `cglibs`, `libs` or `libstests`.
 By default, the `bench` collection is used.
-4) Comma-separated list of contexts, in the same format as that of `superpmi.exe`, e. g. `1-100,90-9000`: the contexts to use for diff.
+4) Comma-separated list of contexts, in the same format as that of `superpmi.exe`, e. g. `1-100,90-9000`: the contexts to use for diffs.
 Diffing whole collections takes a considerable amount of time, so this option can be quite handy for quick estimates.
 5) Jit options, in the format of `JitOption=Value`: options to use for both "base" and "diff" Jits when running them.
 6) `basediffs`: whether to use the "base" Jit for the diff.
-7) Path to the `.dll` file: the PIN too library to use for the diffs.
+7) Path to a `.dll` file: the PIN tool library to use for the diffs.
 Useful for testing in-development PIN tools.
 8) `trace`: whether to use the "trace" mode of the PIN tool.
 The "trace" mode produces (on stderr) a complete per-function profile of instruction counts.
 The support for this mode in the script is not complete, but this option is still useful, in conjuction with PowerShell's `--verbose`, to obtain the command line for manual invocation of the PIN tool.

 #### `redownload-spmi-collections.ps1` - download a set of commonly useful collections

 Downloads SPMI collections for the `win-x64`, `win-x86`, `win-arm64`, `linux-arm` and `linux-x64` targets.
 This is a wrapper over `spmi.ps1`'s `redownload` functionality.

-#### `sbcg-reducer.ps1` - help fine the method responsible for silent bad codegen
+#### `sbcg-reducer.ps1` - help find the method with silent bad codegen

-Performs binary search through method hashes to identify method, which, when not run under MinOpts, leads to the test case failing.
+Performs binary search through method hashes to identify which method, when not run under MinOpts, leads to the test case failing.
 Relies on a custom `JitMinOptsRange` Jit config toggle.

 Parameters:
 1) `-command`: the command to run as the test case.